mosesliao/cocos2dx-docker/README.md

 There is a setup test included within the Dockerfile so it is reliable

-The Dockerfile at the root is the bleeding edge docker, that contains the latest ubuntu, cocos2dx, android NDK and SDK versions.
+The Dockerfile at the root is the bleeding edge docker, that contains the latest ubuntu, cocos2dx(3.17), android NDK(r17b) and SDK(26.1.1) versions.
 Android platform-tools and build-tools are not installed.
 Java remains as version 8 cause other later versions are problematic

 https://stackoverflow.com/questions/46402772/failed-to-install-android-sdk-java-lang-noclassdeffounderror-javax-xml-bind-a